n0nuser/n0nuser.github.io/content/posts/linux_security/index.md

 Managing user accounts in Linux is one of the most critical jobs for Linux system administrators.
 Password security should be considered the primary concern for any secure Linux system.

-With the PAM module (Pluggable Authentication Modules) you can configure and improve password policies in Linux:

-* Prevent using old passwords
-* Set minimum password length
-* Define password complexity
-* Define the period in which the password expires

-And so on.

 ### BIOS

 * Deactivate in the BIOS the USB ports and the rest of the peripherals like (CD/DVD rom.)
+  * To deactivate USB ports with Linux, we can create (as root) a file in modprobe's configuration directory:
+    ```bash
+    echo "install usb-storage /bin/true" > /etc/modprobe.d/no-usb
+    ```
-* Add a password to the grub.
+* Add a password to the GRUB.

 ### Rhost files